 Additional information is available about support for students and staff with disabilities at New College as well as Oxford University’s Disability Advisory Service (DAS).

-New College Library provides a Student Welfare and Study Skills Collection, held in the Group Study Room on the Lower Floor of the Library, which is available to all New College students and staff.
+New College Library provides a Student Welfare and Study Skills Collection held in the corner shelves outside the entrance to the West Reading Room on the Library’s Lower Floor, which is available to all New College students and staff.